SAZZAD-AMT/PYTHON-CSE303-LAB-PROBLEM/README.md

 df_list1.boxplot(column = ['x', 'y'])

 ```
-# ALL CODE WILL HAVE AS A FOLDER CHECK THE REPOSITORY.
+# ALL CODE WILL HAVE AS A FOLDER SO CHECK FOLDERS.